A blonde woman writing notes while on the phone, potentially related to real estate or work-related tasks.

 How Does A Mortgagee Clause Work?

-This clause also protects the lender in the event that you cause damage to the property, which leads the insurance provider to cancel the policy.
-For example, if you commit arson – an act that would void your insurance policy – the clause protects the mortgagee, ensuring that your lender will still be covered.
+This clause also protects the lender if you intentionally cause damage to the property, which leads the insurance provider to cancel the policy.
+For example, if a homeowner purposefully sets fire to their home in order to collect the insurance payout – an act that would void your insurance policy – the clause protects the mortgagee, ensuring that your lender will still be covered.

 How Do You Get A Mortgagee Clause?